International Student Applicants

-Applicants for the Master of Laws (LL.M.) in Dispute Resolution program must use LSAC's LL.M.
-Credential Assembly Service.
+Applicants for the Master of Laws (LL.M.) in Dispute Resolution program can use LSAC's LL.M.
+Credential Assembly Service or apply via the paper application form.
+All international transcripts must be evaluated by an approved service.
 Additional information on the LL.M. application process for international students can be found in Straus Institute's International Student section.
-Admissions questions for dispute resolution programs should be directed to the Straus Institute at email@example.com.
+Admission questions for the Certificate, Masters and LLM in Dispute Resolution programs should be directed to the Straus Institute at email@example.com.

 For information regarding Financial Assistance, please contact the Office of Financial Assistance at (310) 506-4633 or firstname.lastname@example.org.